Mercedes driver Bottas wins Japanese Grand Prix - WHIZ News

 Bottas surged into the lead almost immediately, passing the Ferrari duo of Sebastian Vettel, who started from pole, and Charles Leclerc to take the early lead at the Suzuka Circuit.

-Seeking his third win of the season and first since Azerbaijan in April, Bottas managed a two-stop pit strategy to perfection to finish 11.376 seconds ahead of Vettel with Mercedes teammate and championship leader Lewis Hamilton taking third place.
+Seeking his third win of the season and first since Azerbaijan in April, Bottas managed a two-stop pit strategy to perfection to finish more than 10 seconds ahead of Vettel with Mercedes teammate and championship leader Lewis Hamilton taking third place.

 “Starting third is never easy here but there’s no point giving up,” Bottas said.
 “I had a really nice car and Sebastian had an issue, so it was good to get the lead.
 Really proud of the team, sixth title in a row is so impressive.”